Laser refractive surgery

 THE VALUE OF GÕOD EYESIGHT

-Laser refractive surgery consists in changing the shape of the cornea with a laser (LASIK, FEMTO-LASIK, PRK, etc.) with the aim of correcting refractive defects: myopia, hypermetropia, astigmatism or even presbyopia.
-Refractive surgery is one of the best-known options for correcting vision problems, the best alternative to wearing glasses or contact lenses.
+Laser refractive surgery involves modifying the shape of the cornea using a laser (LASIK, FEMTO-LASIK, PRK, etc.) to correct refractive errors such as myopia, hyperopia, astigmatism, or even presbyopia.
+Laser refractive surgery is one of the most well-known and commonly performed options for correcting vision problems and is the best alternative to using glasses or contact lenses.

 Call us or, if you prefer, we will call you

-In laser refractive surgery, known as FEMTO-LASIK, we first use a femtosecond laser.
-At visiõnclinic we have the most precise femtosecond laser currently available: it works in one thousand trillionths of a second and accurately reproduces the microincisions, previously designed by the surgeon on the computer.
-With this laser, we create a window in the anterior part of the cornea.
+In laser refractive surgery, known as FEMTO-LASIK, we first use a femtosecond laser..
+At visiõnclínic we have the femtosecond laser most precise currently available: it works in billionths of a second and accurately reproduces the microincisions previously designed by the surgeon on the computer.
+With this laser, we make a kind of window in the anterior part of the cornea.

-At a second stage, through the window created with the femtosecond laser, we modify the curvature of the cornea using a second laser, the excimer laser.
-Our excimer laser is also state-of-the-art, and generates an invisible, cold ultraviolet light that, instead of cutting or burning, generates enough energy to separate tissue molecules.
-Once the curvature of the cornea has been modified, eliminating the refractive defect, the window that was made with the first laser is restored to its initial position.
+Subsequently, through the window created with the femtosecond laser, we modify the curvature of the cornea using a second laser, the excimer laser.
+Our excimer laser is also cutting-edge and incorporates the most advanced technology.
+It generates an invisible, cold ultraviolet light that, instead of cutting or burning, generates enough energy to separate tissue molecules.
+Once the corneal curvature has been modified, eliminating the refractive defect, the window created by the first laser is replaced in its original position.

 PRK SURGERY

-In some patients, it is not possible to perform FEMTO-LASIK refractive surgery as their cornea is thin.
-In these cases, we use the PRK surgical technique: the most superficial layer of the cornea, known as the epithelium, is removed and the corneal curvature is modified with the excimer laser.
-Subsequently, a contact lens is placed until the epithelium grows back covering the modified corneal surface.
+In some patients, FEMTO-LASIK refractive surgery is not possible due to their thin cornea.
+In these cases, the PRK surgical technique is used: the most superficial layer of the cornea, known as the epithelium, is removed, and the corneal curvature is modified with the excimer laser.
+A contact lens is then placed until the epithelium regrows, covering the modified corneal surface.

-Both FEMTO-LASIK and PRK refractive surgery are outpatient, painless and short procedures, lasting between 10 and 15 minutes.
-To carry them out, only a topical anaesthetic is needed, previously administered in the form of drops.
-After the operation, vision will be blurry, but the day following the operation vision is usually good enough to carry out a normal life, and will continue to improve in successive days.
+Both FEMTO-LASIK and PRK refractive surgery are outpatient procedures that are painless and short, lasting between 10 and 15 minutes.
+They only require topical anesthesia, administered beforehand in the form of eye drops.
+Vision will be blurry after the procedure, but the day after surgery, vision is usually good enough to lead a normal life, improving in the following days.

-The Supracor excimer laser algorithm is able to safely and effectively modify the corneal curvature in selected patients, offering improved near focus and therefore independence from glasses when strained or presbyopic vision occurs around the age of 40.
+The Supracor excimer laser algorithm is capable of safely and effectively modifying corneal curvature in selected patients, allowing for improved near focus and, therefore, independence from glasses when presbyopia or eyestrain develops around the age of 40.

 OUR LASER

-At visiõnclínic+ we use state-of-the-art technology, both in terms of the femtosecond laser and the excimer laser.
+At visiõnclínic, we have a state-of-the-art platform for both the femtosecond and excimer lasers.
 We use the VICTUS™ femtosecond laser from Bausch & Lomb®.
-It is the latest generation of this type of laser and offers great versatility, performing both intraocular surgery (cataract surgery with premium multifocal lenses) and corneal/refractive surgery.
-A laser that stands out for its speed – it is one of the fastest on the market – and safety.
+This is the latest generation of this type of laser and offers great versatility: it allows for intraocular surgery (cataract surgery with premium multifocal lenses) as well as corneal/refractive surgery.
+This laser stands out for its speed—it is one of the fastest on the market—and its safety.

-We also work with a TENEO™ 317 Model 2 excimer laser, from Bausch & Lomb®, also the fastest on the market in its category.
-In addition, it allows treatments that no other laser previously performed, especially with regard to presbyopia.
+On the other hand, we work with a TENEO™ 317 Model 2 excimer laser, from Bausch & Lomb®, which is also the fastest in its category on the market.
+It also allows for treatments that no other laser has previously performed, especially for presbyopia.

-Our combined femtosecond laser and excimer laser platform allows us to treat patients from their 20s to their 90s.
+Our combined femtosecond and excimer laser platform allows us to treat patients from age 20 to age 90.

 MYOPIA